 The courses below are recommendations for your first year and can be taken in any sequence to suit your interests and/or schedule.
-Make sure to review the General Education section of this document in addition to this major information.
+Make sure to review the General Education section of this document in addition to this major information to learn more about how to complete the General Education requirements of your degree.
 You are advised to complete ENGL and GNED Foundation, Cluster 4 courses as outlined.
-Please use the list of approved General Education courses to assist with course selection for General Education requirements
+Please use the list of approved General Education courses to assist with course selection for General Education requirements.